trunk-io/.github/profile/readme.md

 curl https://get.trunk.io -fsSL | bash
 ```

+For other installation options (`npm`, `brew`, direct download, etc) and details on exactly what we install or how to uninstall, see the [Install Trunk](https://docs.trunk.io/docs/install) doc.

 ### Step 2: Initialize Trunk in a git repo

 From the root of a git repo, run: